ansilove/AnsiLove.framework/README.md

 	/Users/Stefan/Desktop/MyAnsiArtwork.ans

-Note that all supported file extensions like `.ans` or `.xb` are detected automatically.
 I recommend treating this string case-sensitive.
 As you can see, that string explicitly needs to contain the path and the file name.
 That's pretty cool because it means you can work either with `NSStrings` or `NSURLs` internally.
 Just keep in mind that any `NSURL` needs to be converted to a string before passing to ALAnsiGenerator.
 NSURL has a method called `absoluteString` that can be used for easy conversion.

 	NSURL 	 *myURL;
 	NSString *urlString = [myURL absoluteString];